-Call to suspend sexist MPs amid outrage at Rayner claims - latest
+PM ‘forced Trump to cancel Piers Morgan interview’ - latest

-Boris Johnson news - live: Call to suspend sexist MPs amid outrage at Rayner claims
+Boris Johnson news - live: PM ‘forced Trump to cancel Piers Morgan interview’

 Prime minister condemns Tory claims against Labour’s deputy leader as ‘misogynist tripe’